miladBann/SafeBreach/README.md

 1- download or clone this github repo and navigate to the folder where you downloaded or cloned this repo.
 2- this folder has the client and server folders.
 3- in the server folder open the terminal and type "npm install" to get all the dependencies.
-4- in the client folder open the terminal and type "npm install --force" to get all the dependencies.
+4- in the client folder open the terminal and type "npm install --force" to get all the dependencies (we use --force because for this demo react-leaflet draw library is used but no longer supported).
 5- navigate to the server folder and open the terminal and type "npm run start:dev" to run the backend server.
 6- navigate to the client folder and open the terminal and type "npm start" to run the frontend server".
 7- that's it, the app is ready to be used.